benedekrozemberczki/karateclub/README.md

 **Running examples**

+As part of the documentation we provide a number of use cases to show how the clusterings and embeddings can be utilized for downstream learning.
+These can accessed [here]() with detailed explanations.

-We provide synthetic examples for each model.
+Besides the case studies we provide synthetic examples for each model.
 These can be tried out by running the examples script.

 ```
 $ python examples.py